-The Bank is taking the following measures to ensure compliance with the set limits for the Tier 1 and total capital ratios and reduce large exposures.
+The Bank is taking the following measures to restore compliance with the set limits for the Tier 1 and total capital ratios and to reduce large exposures.

 The Bank keeps working on the sale of shares or assets of its subsidiary SIA Winergy by pursuing the course of action started during the previous periods.
 Unfortunately, the sale process was negatively influenced by a number of factors.
-A few significant developments have taken place in Latvia that negatively affected the interest of potential investors interested in the acquisition of such assets.
 In February 2018, a FinCEN report was published about ABLV Banka, which resulted in the process of self-liquidation of ABLV Banka.
-After the accusations made against ABLV Banka, as well as considering the turbulence in the financial sector of the Republic of Latvia, some of the investors suspended the acquisition process despite their interest in the company and the fact that they had already started the process of examination of SIA Winergy's assets.
-The second important factor that has negatively affected the sale process was public announcements, calls for action and promises made by the Latvian politicians regarding the cancellation of quotas for "green energy".
-Unpredictable policy of the government of the Republic of Latvia does not foster the interest of investors who are willing to buy such asset.
-Despite the above, the Bank's management continue negotiations with potential investors and are determined to sell SIA Winergy's assets in the near future.
-The Bank's management keep working on the reduction of the Russian exposure.
-The Bank continues to develop a prospectus for the issue of the Bank's perpetual bonds.
-The perpetual bonds will be used to increase the Bank's Tier 1 capital (for detailed information please see Note 6).
-To further strengthen the Bank's capital, the management also consider the possibility of merging with another credit institution in Latvia.
+After this, as well as considering the turbulence in the financial sector of the Republic of Latvia, some of the investors suspended the acquisition process despite their interest in the company.
+The second important factor that has negatively affected the sale process was calls for action and promises made by the Latvian politicians regarding the cancellation of quotas for "green energy".
+The uncertainty around the matter does not foster the interest of investors who are willing to buy such an asset.
+Despite the above, the Bank's management continues negotiations with potential investors and are determined to sell SIA Winergy's assets in the near future.
+The Bank's management also keep working on the reduction of the Russian exposure.

-In light of the latest developments in Latvia concerning non-resident clients and the regulatory uncertainty concerning the non-resident business, the following lists a few points concerning the Bank's business model and strategic plans.
+In light of the latest developments in Latvia concerning non-resident clients and the regulatory uncertainty concerning the non-resident business, the following highlights a few points of the Bank's current business model and strategic plans.

-In 2018, the Bank continued the improvement of the internal control system in the field of prevention of money laundering and terrorism financing (AML/CTF) by implementing an action plan developed based on the Administrative Agreement in the field of AML/CTF concluded between the Bank and the FCMC in 2017.
+In 2018, the Bank continued the improvement of its internal control system in the field of prevention of money laundering and terrorism financing (AML/CTF) by implementing an action plan developed based on the Administrative Agreement concluded between the Bank and the FCMC in 2017.
 Under the Action Plan, the Bank improved its automated IT system that is used by the Bank to manage the ML/TF risk, provided internal and external trainings, introduced procedures for exercising control over the quality of control mechanisms and took other measures.
-At the same time, in response to various market developments and new regulatory requirements in the field of AML/CTF, in 2018 the Bank carried out actively de-risking activities.
+At the same time, in response to various market developments and new regulatory requirements in the field of AML/CTF, in 2018 the Bank actively carried out de-risking activities.
 Following the amendments to the Law on the Prevention of Money Laundering and Terrorism Financing of 9 May 2018, which lay down a prohibition for financial institutions to maintain business relationship or to execute any transactions with shell companies registered under a jurisdiction where they are not obliged to submit annual financial statements to competent authorities and with shell companies that cannot provide the Bank with documentary evidence of their daily business activities (in particular, cannot submit to the Bank a financial statement certified by an independent auditor), the Bank carried out an extraordinary due diligence and verification of its customers.
-As a result of the aforementioned derisking activities, the number of the Bank's customers-shell companies has reduced approximately by half, and, consequently, the specific weight of the credit turnover of shell companies in the total customer turnover fell from approx. 60% to approx. 30% as of the end of 2018; thus, the Bank ensured that the specific weight of the shell companies reduced at a much faster rate than it was provided for in the Administrative Agreement.
+As a result of the aforementioned de-risking activities, the number of the Bank's customers-shell companies were reduced approximately by half, and, consequently, the weight of the credit turnover of shell companies in the total customer turnover fell from approx. 60% to approx. 30% as of the end of 2018; thereby, by the end of 2018 the Bank reduced the weight of the shell companies greater than it was provided for in the Administrative Agreement.